 Acne.
 Just say the word and watch your teenager run from the room.
 Dealing with acne is bad, but sometimes the harsh over-the-counter products that people use to deal with it are almost harsher.
-At the Center for Dermatology and Laser Surgery, we are acne experts.
-Our treatments depend on the type and severity of lesions, along with the patient’s skin type and age.

 What is acne?

 Acne comes down to the sebaceous glands.
 These are the glands attached to hair follicles in the skin on the face, neck, back, and chest.
 These glands produce oil that keeps our skin and hair from drying out.
 This oil normally comes up to the surface and is released through the opening of the follicle/pore.
 This is the normal process.

 There are many reasons teens get acne, but hormone changes and increased oil production are among the top teenage acne causes.
 Testosterone is the main culprit; while this hormone is usually thought of as a male hormone, both the male and female body produces it.
 The increase of testosterone levels during the teenage years helps the oil glands in skin grow larger, which allows the glands to produce more acne-causing sebum.

 Other causes of acne include differences in the ways people’s skin responds to acne, the types of bacteria present on their skin, stress, certain types of medication, and using greasy products or cosmetics on the skin.
 Friction or pressure on the skin can cause acne too.
 Genetics also play a role in acne, as the skin condition can be passed from one generation to the next.

 Teenage acne often starts during puberty, between the ages of 10 and 13, and usually lasts for 5 to 10 years.
 It typically clears up by the time someone is in their 20s.